teamdynamite25-design/Machine/ShoeFlex/design_guidelines.md

-# E-commerce Shoe Store Design Guidelines
+# E-commerce LabXpert - Store Design Guidelines

 ## Design Approach
 **Reference-Based Approach** - Drawing inspiration from modern e-commerce leaders like Shopify and Nike for clean, product-focused design patterns that prioritize visual appeal and conversion.